 My eyes shed streams of tears, because people do not keep your law.
 Psalm 119:136

-Perhaps David sits with God and weeps with Him over the ways He is being hurt.
-Just as we knock on the door of someone we love to grieve with them over a crippling loss, David visits God.
-On Maundy Thursday, as God remembers what it was like to watch His Son die, how many will remember with Him and share His grief?
-As God watches the world He made slowly erode and groan for His redemption?
-As God watches the church of this age mingle their affections with the stuff of Babylon, how many will tearfully repent on their behalf and soothe the ragged edges of God’s heart?

-God is touched when we are emotionally invested in His heart.
-Because of His desire for our fellowship, He’s chosen to be affected by whether or not I bend my heart in his direction or withhold it.
+Just as I knock on the door of someone I love to grieve with them over a crippling loss, David visits God.
+On Maundy Thursday, as God remembers what it was like to watch His Son die, am I willing to remember with Him?
+He’s watching the world He made slowly erode and groan for His redemption.
+He’s watching the church of this age mingle their affections with the stuff of Babylon.
+Surely, each of His children can somehow soothe the ragged edges of His heart today.
+Think of it.
+Because of His desire for our company, He’s chosen to be affected by whether or not we share our heart or withhold it.

-Bendetti, the 13th century hymn writer of the Stabat Mater, was one day found weeping in public.
+Bendetti, the 13th century hymn writer, was one day found weeping in public.
 When asked the reason for his tears, he said… “I weep because Love goes about unloved.”